How to Paint Over Oil Based Paint

 Then he cleaned it with some Krud Kutter and a damp rag to get rid of the dust, and any grime on the surface and he even vacuumed inside of the dresser.

-Learn how to clean furniture before painting.
+Learn more about how to clean furniture before painting in this post.

 There were a few chips in the paint, so he filled those in with plastic wood filler and let that dry.